-I’m a auto technician for over twenty five years and I’ve been fitting vent shades for about as long.
+I’m an auto technician for over twenty-five years and I’ve been fitting vent shades for about as long.
 I’d say that’s pretty good evidence car owners think they are indeed worth it.

 Vehicle vent shades are worth it, they offer many advantages, sleek styling, increase cabin comfort, greater security.
 Quality brands are easy to fit and offer the best overall vent shade ownership experience.

 In this post, I’ll cover why I think vent shades are worth your money and effort.
 I’ll cover the two basic types and I’ll recommend the shade I’ve fitting for years and why.

 I’ve been fitting all types of auto accessories over the years and seen many come and go, vent shades have remained pretty much constant.
 I’ve noticed lately some automakers fit vent shades as standard, and you know they did a ton of market research before arriving at that decision.
 Spare wheel or vent visors? mmm….

 Anyway, I can think of more than one good reason to fit them.
 Yea, the simple vent visor comes with a ton of advantages, but it’s not all freewheeling, there are a few downsides too.

 The obvious advantage is the comfort offered by vent visors.
 Occupants can now crack a window safe from wind buffeting the cabin or rain driving in.
 Cracking a window is a huge advantage if your car is prone to fogging up, and some vehicles just are.